 The North Carolina Collection has many resources and materials that will be useful to family historians and genealogists.
 The Collection seeks to acquire all published family and local histories related to North Carolina, as well as published vital records.

 The University Libraries’ online catalog is a great place to start your search for materials on North Carolina families.
 Most of the holdings of the North Carolina Collection are included in the catalog.
-To search for materials on a specific family, enter the name of the family in the search box titled Words in Subject Heading.
-Then select North Carolina Collection from the Location pulldown menu in the second column of search boxes.
-For instance, to find material on the Smith family, type Smith Family in the box titled Words in Subject Heading.
-Then select North Carolina Collection from the Location pulldown menu.
-You can broaden your search, by selecting other collections in Wilson Library in the Location pulldown.
-The Southern Historical Collection includes the papers of many North Carolina families and individuals.
+To search for materials on a specific family, enter the name of the family in the search box at the top of the page titled All Fields.
+For instance, to find material on the Smith family, type Smith Family in the box titled All Fields.
+Then select Smith family subject from the options presented as you finish typing.
+On the results page, you can narrow your search, by selecting North Carolina Collection from the options presented in the Library Location facet on the left side of the page.
+Please note, the Southern Historical Collection also includes material on many North Carolina families and individuals.

 It is also possible to search the online catalog for all genealogical material related to a specific county.
-For instance, to find all genealogical material covering Mecklenburg County, type Mecklenburg County (N.C.)–Genealogy in the Words in Subject Heading box.
+For instance, to find all genealogical material covering Mecklenburg County, type Mecklenburg County in the box titled All Fields at the top of the page.
+Then select Mecklenburg County (N.C.) — Genealogy subject from the options presented as you finish typing.On the results page, you can narrow your search, by selecting North Carolina Collection from the options presented in the Library Location facet on the left side of the page.

 North Carolina People, Places, and Things